 Minister of Health

-As a Crown entity we are accountable through the Minister to Parliament for our actions and must assist the Minister to respond to Parliamentary Questions (questions asked about our operations by Members of Parliament).
+As a Crown entity, Parliament holds us to account for our actions.
+We help the Minister respond to Parliamentary Questions (questions asked about our operations by Members of Parliament).
 Our performance is also scrutinised by Parliament’s Health Select Committee.
-PHARMAC also assists MPs with queries from their local constituents.
+Pharmac also helps MPs with queries from their local constituents.

 Ministry of Health

-We work closely with the Ministry of Health, which acts on behalf of the Minister, to monitor PHARMAC’s performance.
+We work with the Ministry of Health, which acts on behalf of the Minister, to track Pharmac’s performance.

-We engage regularly with the Ministry on a range of issues including policy development and we have close working relationships with several of the Ministry’s business units including Sector Operations Group and Medsafe.
+We engage with the Ministry on a range of issues, including policy development.
+We have close working relationships with several of the Ministry’s business units, including Medsafe.

-Medsafe decides which medicines, related products, and medical devices are safe and effective for New Zealanders to use and that they have undergone quality manufacturing processes (often called ‘medicines regulation’).
-We usually consider a medicine or device for subsidy only after it has been approved by Medsafe (but there can be good reasons for departing from usual practice).
-Medsafe’s web address is www.medsafe.govt.nz(external link)
+Medsafe decides which medicines, related products, and medical devices are safe and effective for New Zealanders to use.
+They check that these products meet standards of quality, safety and efficacy.
+We usually consider a medicine or related product for funding only after approval by Medsafe (but there can be good reasons for funding an unapproved medicine).

 The Centre for Adverse Reactions Monitoring (CARM) in Dunedin is New Zealand’s national monitoring centre for adverse reactions.
 These include the side effects of a medication or surgery.
-It collects and evaluates reports of adverse reactions to medicines, vaccines, herbal products and dietary supplements from health professionals in New Zealand, and provides reports to Medsafe.
-CARM’s web address is http://carm.otago.ac.nz(external link), and is part of the NZ Pharmacovigilance Centre website.
+It collects and evaluates reports of adverse reactions to medicines, vaccines, herbal products and dietary supplements from health professionals in New Zealand.
+Reports are then provided to Medsafe.

 Clinicians and other prescribers

-Prescribers, including general practitioners, specialists, and nurses are the health professionals who put the Pharmaceutical Schedule into practice, referring to it regularly to determine which subsidised medicines are available for their patients.
+Prescribers include general practitioners, specialists, and nurses.
+They put the Pharmaceutical Schedule into practice.
+They refer to it on a regular basis to determine which subsidised medicines are available for their patients.

 In the community, pharmacists dispense prescriptions and advise patients on how and when to use the prescribed medicine.
 In the hospital, pharmacists play a vital role in ensuring the funded treatments are available as prescribed.
-As with prescribers, we rely on feedback from pharmacists on the practicality of Schedule changes.
+As with prescribers, we rely on feedback from pharmacists on the practicality of our decisions.

 Health professional groups

-Professional associations for doctors, pharmacists, nurses and other health professionals such as clinical engineers, provide an important perspective on medicine funding issues and on our approach to hospital medical devices management.
-We regularly meet with such groups and seek their input through our consultation processes.
-We also work alongside some of these professional organisations in developing activities to manage changes in medicines, improve access and encourage responsible use of pharmaceuticals.
+Professional associations for doctors, pharmacists, nurses and other health professionals (such as clinical engineers) provide an important perspective on medicine funding issues and our approach to hospital medical devices management.
+We meet with such groups and seek their input through our consultation processes.
+Working alongside these organisations, we develop activities to manage changes in medicines, improve access to and encourage responsible use of pharmaceuticals.

 Consumer and patient groups

-The decisions PHARMAC makes impact on virtually all New Zealanders, so it is important that the impact of those decisions on patients and consumers is well thought-through.
+The decisions Pharmac makes impact on almost all New Zealanders, so it is important that the impact of those decisions on patients and consumers is well thought through.
 We are in regular contact with patient and consumer groups and welcome feedback on medicine funding, our devices work, or other issues.
-To make sure we are asking the right questions of the right people, we take advice from our Consumer Advisory Committee on our engagement plans and practices to ensure we get appropriate consumer input to our operations.

-We rely on pharmaceutical companies to provide medicines for New Zealanders.
+We rely on suppliers to provide medicines and medical devices for New Zealanders.
 In most cases, when we fund a medicine we agree on a supply contract with the company to ensure they continue to supply the contracted medicines.
 We also agree contracts for the supply of hospital medical devices, they are still funded by Te Whatu Ora hospitals.